CS301P-2023-19/Spring-JDBC-DBMS/README.md

 - This project was made as part of the course: Database Systems Management - Lab (CS301P), at IIIT-Bangalore.

-## Requirenments and Running the Project
+## Requirements and Running the Project

 - The project is setup as a maven project and uses spring-boot.
 - This project makes use of the spring-jdbc framework to work with a MySQL database and demonstrates several usecases pertaining to an ecommerce application.